Children's Garden 2016

 The Children’s Garden – planned to open in 2016 – will fire the imagination of children and inspire adventures.

-It will be a fun and exciting place to learn about the plants that provide our food, clothes, houses and medicine.
+This “living classroom” will be a fun place for children to learn about the plants that provide our food, clothes, houses and medicine.

 Visitors enter the Children's Garden through The Trench - a tunnel with planted sides that takes you underneath a 4m-high lookout.